awsdocs/aws-cdk-guide/doc_source/resources.md

 Referencing a resource from one stack in a different stack creates a dependency between the two stacks\.
 Once this dependency is established, removing the use of the shared resource from the consuming stack can cause an unexpected deployment failure if the AWS CDK Toolkit deploys the producing stack before the consuming stack\.
 This happens if there is another dependency between the two stacks, but it can also happen that the producing stack is chosen by the AWS CDK Toolkit to be deployed first\.
 The AWS CloudFormation export is removed from the producing stack because it is no longer needed, but the exported resource is still being used in the consuming stack because its update has not yet been deployed, so deploying the producer stack fails\.

 To break this deadlock, remove the use of the shared resource from the consuming stack \(which will remove the automatic export from the producing stack\), then manually add the same export to the producing stack using exactly the same logical ID as the automatically\-generated export\.
 Remove the use of the shared resource in the consuming stack and deploy both stacks\.
-Then remove the manual export \(and the shared resource if it is no longer nededed\), and deploy both stacks again\.
+Then remove the manual export \(and the shared resource if it is no longer needed\), and deploy both stacks again\.
 The stack's `[exportValue\(\)](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html#exportwbrvalueexportedvalue-options)` method is a convenient way to create the manual export for this purpose \(see the example in the linked method reference\)\.

 ## Physical names<a name="resources_physical_names"></a>